thraxil/cbp/README.md

 `-r` - [required] remote address:port to proxy to. if it can't resolve the remote address, it will fail immediately.

-`-t` - [required] failure threshold as percentage of total requests.
+`-t` - failure threshold.
+Defaults to 0.5

-`-w` - window size.
-How many units of time to average over.
-Defaults to 60.

-`-i` - unit of time for window, in milliseconds. defaults to 1000 (so the default system granularity is 60 1-second buckets)

-`-bmin` - exponential backoff minimum time in milliseconds. defaults to 1000.

-`-bmax` - exponential backoff maximum time in milliseconds. defaults to 60000.

-`-recovery` - recovery window (where it waits to see if there are more errors)
+`-ms` - minimum number of samples.
+Defaults to 5.
+Fewer samples than
+        this in the total window and it won't trip.